acenet-arc/cloud_from_a_to_z/_episodes/first-jekyll-site.md

 .
 .
 .
-baseurl: "/user01" # the subpath of your site, e.g. /blog .
+baseurl: "/<your-username>" # the subpath of your site, e.g. /blog .
 .
 .
 ~~~
 {: .output}

-with the username you logged in with instead of `/user01`
+with the username you logged in with instead of `/<your-username>`

 Then save the and exit the editor by pressing `^` (control) and `x` keys simultaneously.
 This will ask if you want to "Save modified buffer?" to which you answer `Y` for yes.
 It will then check to see if you want use the same file name, which we do, so press `return` or `enter` to confirm.
 You should now be back at the command prompt.

-Now lets install the gems that this site requires and publish it to our VM's websites root directory.
+Use the following command to publish it to our web-server's root directory.
 ~~~
-$ jekyll build -d /var/www/html/user01
+$ jekyll build -d /var/www/html/<your-username>
 ~~~
 {: .bash}